Broken Top Hike: How to Get There & What to Expect

 Warning: Be careful with your footing as the trail is dusty and narrow and has steep drops on either side in some places.

-Our Experience
+Our experience

 Broken Top Trail Recording

 We cut off just a bit of walking time at the summit.
 It’s a narrow and dusty ridgeline, and when we were at the top there were other groups of hikers up a head so we didn’t want to crowd anyone.
-It didn’t seem that the views would be much different, so we turned around a bit shy of the very end point.
-If you keep going to the end, you should clock in around 15.2 miles.

-Post Hike
+Post hike

 After you’re done with the hike, we recommend walk down to Todd Lake (near the parking lot), to soak your feet or hop in for a refreshing swim!
 Alternatively you could set up a hammock and rest your weary legs.